Are Tektites Meteorites? Understanding These Unique Glassy Objects

 Physical and Chemical Properties

 Tektites are known for their unique physical and chemical properties, including a distinct composition, minimal water content, and varied colouration that often produces a glassy appearance.
-Tektites have a hardness of 6 to 7 on Moh's scale.
+Tektites have a hardness of 6 to 7 on Moh's scale, allowing them to scratch window glass.

 Composition